 Sure, you can pick something like a flower, but what if you choose the drawer face of the decorative wooden cabinet that sits just below the front window?
 Look at how the edges curve at each end.
 The beauty of the metal plate surrounding the keyhole that once allowed a skeleton key to unlock the treasures the drawer held.
 See the varying colors near the handles where varnish and paint have faded from years of people opening and closing the drawer.
-The distressed handles themselves that for years, possibly decades withstood the gentle tug or the forceful pull as its owner replaced items needing to be available from time to time.
+The distressed handles themselves - for years, possibly decades withstood the gentle tug or the forceful pull as its owner replaced items needing to be available from time to time.
 See the distressed marks along the edges of the drawer but not the entirety of it... just the places that for whatever reason, were touched lightly, but over time, left evidence of those encounters.
 The black handles have what looks to be spades on the end and the perfect curve of the metal.

 There's beauty in everything.